-No. 3 – You probably didn’t spend enough money on your brakes
+No. 3 – I didn’t spend enough money on my trailer brakes

 Toy Boat 2 is not heavy for a saltwater boat.
 When we picked her up from the dealer, our Pacific trailer had no brakes.
 But that changed when we got a new tow vehicle.
 The new Owner’s Manual said we had to have brakes on trailers with a GVWR of 1,500 lbs or more.
 If we didn’t, it would void our drive train warranty.